p7161/react-native-notification-channels/README.md

 ### createChannel()

 Creates a new channel if a channel with the given channelId does not exist.
+Resolves to `true` when a new channel is created (o r Android < 8.0 where channel APIs are unavailable) and `false` when the channel already exists.
 Pass an object of following properties:

 | property  | description | example